-Action units Obviously present "2" Not present "0" Moderately present "1" Orbital tightening - Closing of the eyelid (narrowing of orbital area) - A wrinkle may be visible around the eye A GUIDE TO THE FACIAL EXPRESSIONS OF RABBITS Cheek flattening - Flattening of the cheeks.
-When 'obviously present', cheeks have a sunken look. - The face becomes more angular and less rounded Nostril shape - Nostrils (nares) are drawn vertically forming a 'V' rather than 'U' shape LASCIVIOUS INTRIGUED - Nose tip is moved down towards the chin Whisker shape and position LAZY DEPRESSED CONFUSED - Whiskers are pushed away from the @2008 Stivess face to 'stand on end' · Whiskers stiffen and lose their natural. downward curve - Whiskers increasingly point in the same direction.
-When 'obviously present', whiskers move downwards Ear shape and position Ears become more tightly folded / curled (more cylindrical) in shape · Ears rotate from facing towards the a state of controllable, reversible insensibility in which sensory perception and motor responses are both markedly depressed (partially or totally)
+Action units Not present "0" Moderately present "1" Obviously present "2" Orbital tightening • Closing of the eyelid (narrowing of orbital area) • A wrinkle may be visible around the eye A G JIDE TO TI 1E FACIAL E EXPRESSIO BITS Cheek flattening - Flattening of the cheeks.
+When 'obviously present', cheeks have a sunken look. - The face becomes more angular and loce sourced ECSTATIC PEVIOUS OUTRAGED PIOUS INSPIRED CRAFTY and less rounded M M M M M M Nostril shape - Nostrils (nares) are drawn vertically forming a "V" rather than "U" shape - Nose tip is moved down towards the chin 15 0 LASCIVIOUS INTRIGUED SUSPICIOUS DISTRACTED FEARFUL AMOROUS Whisker shape and position • Whiskers are pushed away from the face to 'stand on end' a AR LAZY DEPRESSED SAD CONFUSED HOPEFUL STARTLED 3 Stives Whiskers stiffen and lose their natural, downward curve Whiskers increasingly point in the same direction.
+When 'obviously present', whiskers move downwards Ser.
+Ear shape and position • Ears become more tightly folded / curied (more cylindrical) in shape • Ears rotate from facing towards the source of sound to facing towards the hindquarters • Ears may be held closer to the back or sides of the body M 0 a state of controllable, reversible insensibility in which sensory perception and motor responses are both markedly depressed (partially or totally)